-Authors who wish to make their dissertations available through both ProQuest and the University of Chicago Repository (Knowledge@UChicago) will have that option.
+Authors may choose to make their dissertations available through both ProQuest and the University of Chicago Repository (Knowledge@UChicago).
 They should retain a copy of the University of Chicago Repository Deposit Agreement in addition to the ProQuest documentation.
 Dissertations in our repository will be open access dissertations, freely available to all at no cost to the author.

 Learn more about open access, open data, and open educational resources from the Library's Guide to Open Access.

 Authors may decide whether or not to use a Creative Commons License.